uchicago-library/ldr_metadatastorage/README.md

 error conditions: no core (metadata) resource available

+This endpoint GUARANTEES to return the core metadata resource for the intellectual unit identified.

-This endpoint must return the core (metadata) resource for the intellectual unit identified.
+This endpoint MUST return the core (metadata) resource for the intellectual unit identified.
 This is required in order to provide cross-collection browsing functionality of all intellectual units in the ldr metadata storage to frontend interfaces.
 The core (metadata) MUST include an identifier of type dcterms:URL for every asset for this intellectual unit.
 The ldr metadata storage MAY include an identifier of type dcterms:URI if this intellectual unit is part of a library digital collection.
 If there is an  identifier of type dcterms:URI, then the consuming client MUST be able to retrieve the project-specific explanation of the relationships between assets for the intellectual unit identified.
 If there is no identifier of type dcterms:URI than the consuming client MUST contain the business logic for defining the relationships between the assets itself.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>